SonarSource/sonar-.net-documentation/doc/appendix-3.md

-# Appendix 3: Advanced MSBuild SonarQube Runner configuration
+# Appendix 3: Advanced SonarQube Scanner for MSBuild configuration

-This appendix contains additional information on how the MSBuild SonarQube Runner can be configured to work effectively in more complex real-world scenarios.
+This appendix contains additional information on how the *SonarQube Scanner for MSBuild* can be configured to work effectively in more complex real-world scenarios.

 ## Conditionally excluding projects from analysis